yuvboker/Compiler/README.md

 # Compiler
+Syntactic analysis
+semantic analysis
-Syntactic analysis, semantic analysis, code generation, and the run-time environment. compiler optimizations.
+code generation and the run-time environment. compiler optimizations.
 Written in Ocaml and Assembly